bigguyhere/ttrpg-bot/README.md

 ### Valid Fields

-* TOKEN *[REQUIRED]* - Token generated for discord bot generated upon creation of discord bot application.
+-   TOKEN _[REQUIRED]_ - Token generated for discord bot generated upon creation of discord bot application.
-* HOST *[REQUIRED]* - Hostname of the server  where database is being stored.
-Enter "localhost" for locally hosted database.
+-   HOST _[Defaults to "localhost"]_ - Hostname of the server where database is being stored.
-* USER *[REQUIRED]* - Username of the database user intended to access the database through.
+-   USER _[REQUIRED]_ - Username of the database user intended to access the database through.
-* PASSWORD - Password of the database user described in the USER field on the host HOST.
+-   PASSWORD - Password of the database user described in the USER field on the host HOST.
-* DATABASE *[REQUIRED]* - Name of the database used in the MySQL instance.
+-   DATABASE _[REQUIRED]_ - Name of the database used in the MySQL instance.
-* TESTGUILD - ID of the Discord Server (Guild) intended for testing.
+-   TESTGUILD - ID of the Discord Server (Guild) intended for testing.
 Obtained by right-clicking on a Discord Server and clicking Copy Server ID.
 Only required when testing mode is active.
-* MODE *[Options: test - any string/undefinedvalue]* - Establishes whether or not the bot will be running in test mode or not.
+-   MODE _[Options: test - any string/undefined value]_ - Establishes whether or not the bot will be running in test mode or not.
 Test mode allows for the bot to update/add/delete commands much quicker but requires the specification of a test-guild in the TESTGUILD field for it to function.

 ## Installation/Setup